- Move-in for first year and transfer students is Friday, August 23, 2019.

 - Free two-hour parking is available in the Southwest Quad Garage.

 The MedStar Hospital parking garage that is located at Entrance 2 off Reservoir Road is strictly reserved for hospital patients and their visitors.
-Residents and families who park in this garage will be charged $75.
+Residents and families who park in this garage will be charged $75 (or more) per day.
+The University is unable to reimburse families for parking fees incurred on or off campus.

 Transfer Student Check-in